Quantum Internet Architecture: unlocking Quantum-Native Routing via Quantum Addressing: Discussion and Future Research Directions

 With this lesson learned from the classical Internet history, and by accounting for the unsuitability of topological-addresses for tracking entanglement as pioneered in \cite{CacIllCal-23}, we focus our attention on the design of \textit{universal quantum routing} schemes, namely, accordingly to the notation introduced in \cite{KriClaFal-07}, schemes that work correctly and satisfy promised scaling bounds on all graphs.
 The rationale for our design choice does not limit to the attractive feature of generality exhibited by universal routing protocols.
 But it accounts also for the conflicting preliminary results in terms of topology properties of quantum networks reported by recent literature \cite{BriCanCha-20,BriCanCav-21}, as well as for the absence of experimental studies on quantum network topologies (excepting extremely-small quantum networks such as \cite{ThoFeiChe-24}).\\ Last but not least, it is worthwhile to note that our proposal is the first compact routing protocol proposed in literature that achieves fully name-independent routing, i.e., that does not exploit an underlying name-dependent scheme \cite{KriClaFal-07}.
 This achievement is made possible by the design of the quantum addressing scheme, which encodes quantum properties directly into node identifiers.
 We believe that many other network functionalities could benefit similarly from quantum-native design principles.

-\textbf{Worst-Case Baseline for Clustering:} The clustering of ESPs into the anchor set (or tracked-sets for the second scheme) has been performed using a flat, non-topology-aware partitioning (see Remarks~\ref{rem:07} and \ref{rem:08}).
-This results in a worst-case baseline, as no effort has been made to optimize the placement or connectivity of anchors/tracking ESPs.
-Indeed, our goal in this first-case analysis is to demonstrate that, even under such an unaware clustering, the proposed schemes achieve coverage w.h.p. and constant-bounded entangling stretch.
-It follows that future clustering optimizations will definitively lead to even better performance.
+\textbf{Worst-Case Baseline for Clustering:} The clustering of ESPs into the anchor set (or tracked set in the Full-Anchor scheme) has been performed using a flat, non-topology-aware partitioning (see Remarks~\ref{rem:07} and \ref{rem:08}).
+This provides a worst-case baseline, as no effort has been made to optimize the placement or connectivity of anchors/tracked ESPs.
+Our goal in this first analysis is to demonstrate that, even under such an uninformed clustering, the proposed schemes achieve coverage w.h.p. and constant-bounded entangling stretch.
+Thus, cluster optimizations are envisioned to definitively lead to even better performance.
+In this context, it is important to investigate whether the algorithms associated with the covering set should be executed distributively by the ESPs, either with or without EDC support, or remain entirely a responsibility of the EDC.
+Analyzing the trade-offs between these alternatives is crucial.
+In particular, it is necessary to understand how the computational efficiency evolves as the network scales, and to design appropriate countermeasures against potential performance bottlenecks, including the development of more efficient algorithms.

-\textbf{Quantum Address Splitting:} The Address Splitting functionality proposed in this paper serves as a foundational proof of concept for extending classical forwarding operations to quantum-superposed identifiers.
-While potential optimizations, such as tuning the redundancy factor $\log_2{n_e}$ and the parameter $f(n_e)$ have been briefly discussed in Sec.~\ref{sec:4.5}, one important optimization dimension remains unexplored.
-Specifically, the current design does not account for the impact of anchor set (tracked sets in the second scheme) structure on the effectiveness of address splitting.
-This opens the door to more efficient variants that could emerge from a joint optimization of the address splitting mechanism and the clustering strategies.
-Exploring this synergy is a promising future direction.